Fast Approximate Quadratic Programming for Large (Brain) Graph Matching: Results

 \subsection{QAP Benchmark Efficiency}

-As we mentioned in the introduction, the quality of an \emph{approximate} algorithm depends not just on its accuracy, but also its efficiency.
-Therefore, we compare the wall time of each of the five algorithms on all 137 benchmarks in Figure \ref{fig:allEfficiency}.
-We fit an iteratively weighted least squares linear regression function (Matlab's \texttt{robustfit}) to regress the logarithm of time (in seconds) onto the logarithm of the number of vertices.
+The utility of an approximation algorithm depends not just on its accuracy, but also its efficiency.
+To empirically test these algorithms' efficiency, we compare the wall time of each of the five algorithms on all 137 QAPS in QAPLIB in Figure \ref{fig:allEfficiency}.
+For each of the 5 algorithms, we fit an iteratively weighted least squares linear regression function (Matlab's ``robustfit'') to regress the logarithm of time (in seconds) onto the logarithm of the number of vertices being matched.
 The numbers beside the lines indicate the slopes of the regression functions.

-The \Path~ algorithm has the worst slope. \Qcv~ and \FAQ~ have nearly identical slopes, which makes sense, given that the are solving very similar objective functions.
-Similarly, \Rank~and \texttt{U} have very similar slopes; they are both using spectral approaches.
-Note, however, that although the slope of \Rank~and \texttt{U} are smaller than that of \FAQ, they both seem to be super linear on this log-log plot, suggesting that as the number of vertices increases, their compute time might exceed that of the other algorithms.
-Regardless, when comparing approximation algorithms, it is the speed/accuracy trade-off that is most important, in particular, in the problem space of interest.
-For graphs with hundreds of vertices, all of these algorithms are sufficiently fast to use, so performance in terms of speed will be the deciding factor for many applications.
-Of note is that the \FAQ~ algorithm has a relatively high variance for these problems.
-This is due to the number of Hungarian algorithms performed, which is determined by the ``difficulty'' of the problem to converge.
+The figure demonstrates that the PATH algorithm has the largest slope, significantly larger than that of FAQ.
+QCV and FAQ have nearly identical slopes, which makes sense, given that the are solving very similar objective functions.
+Similarly, RANK and U have very similar slopes; they are both using spectral approaches.
+Note, however, that although the slope of RANK and U are smaller than that of FAQ, they both appear to be super linear in this log-log plot, suggesting that as the number of vertices increases, their compute time might exceed that of the other algorithms.

+Combined with Figure \ref{fig:allRelAccuracy}, this figure suggests that FAQ achieves the state-of-the-art trade-off between efficiency and accuracy.
+Of note is that the FAQ algorithm has a relatively high variance in wall time for these problems.
+This is due to the number of Hungarian algorithms performed in the FW subroutine.
 We could fix the number of Hungarian algorithms, in which case the variance would decrease dramatically.
-For our application, this variance is not problematic.
+However, in application, this variance is not problematic.